Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Analysis of the constraints

 A wide range of interesting physical systems does not have a regular matrix $M_{\mu \nu}$.
 For a singular matrix $M_{\mu \nu}$ of rank $R_M$ there exist $n=N-R_M$ independent left (or right) zero-modes eigenvectors $\xi^\mu _{(n)}=\xi^\mu _{(n)}(x^\nu, \dot{x}^\nu)$, satisfying

 This condition clearly imposes certain restrictions on the previously introduced arbitrary function $V(x^\mu,\dot{x}^\mu)$ and the momenta $p_\mu$.
-Indeed, from equations of motion (\ref{eq:eom2}) we have the Lagrangian constraints
+Indeed, from eom (\ref{eq:eom2}) we have the Lagrangian constraints

 for each independent left zero-mode $\xi^\mu _{(n)}$.
 On the contrary, if these conditions are not satisfied then the action~(\ref{eq:action}) does not provide a consistent theory.
-So, in the case of a singular matrix $M_{\mu \nu}$ and a consistent action~(\ref{eq:action}), the general solutions to the equations of motion involve arbitrary time-dependent functions, as expected for gauge systems.
+Therefore, for a singular matrix $M_{\mu\nu}$ and a consistent action~(\ref{eq:action}), this description requires that the accelerations $\ddot{x}^\mu$ or the Lagrange multipliers $u^\mu$, seen as solutions to~(\ref{eq:eom2}) or~(\ref{eq:u}), respectively, are defined only up to arbitrary linear combinations of the zero-modes eigenvectors $\xi^\mu _{(n)}$, that is, $\ddot{x}^\mu \to \ddot{x}^\mu + a_n\, \xi^\mu _{(n)}$ and $u^\mu \to u^\mu + b_n\,\xi^\mu _{(n)}$ where $a_n$ and $b_n$ are some arbitrary constants.